PeachDew/OCR_notes/Tesseract_overviewofitsengine.md

 Since its trained on actual specific font, it quickly becomes highly accurate for that font

 Pass 2: Entire page scanned a second time
- - this time only focusing on words that were no recognised well in pass 1
+ - this time only focusing on words that were not recognised well in pass 1
- - low confidence/not in dict
+    - which means low confidence/not in dict
- - adaptive classifier is now much more fully trained and now provides a much better classification for challenging characters
+ - adaptive classifier now provides a much better classification for challenging characters

 #### Normalisation
-Static uses anisotropic, eliminating variations in aspect ration and stroke width, making is robustly generalized, but reduces information
+Static uses anisotropic normalisation, eliminating variations in aspect ration and stroke width, making is robustly generalized, but reduces information

-Adaptive Classifier uses Isotropic "uniform in all directions", preserving true aspect ratio and stroke width.
+Adaptive Classifier uses Isotropic "uniform in all directions" normalisation, preserving true aspect ratio and stroke width.
  - Baseline/X-Height: uses two things to size and position the character
     - the text line's baseline (the line where letters sit)
     - x-height (height of lowercase lettes like 'x' or 'a')